mach-kernel/dwolla-recurring/README.md

 **Note**: These values cannot be edited on-the-fly (except from within a `rails c` session) and require a restart of the rails server.

 ## Deploy to Heroku

-Heroku is in the name of the repo, right?

 ### Requirements